ufmedia/DokPress/README.md

 ## Database

-To ensure persistence of your database all files are stored locally in local/mysql-data.
+To ensure persistence of your database all files are stored locally in local/var/lib/mysql.

 #### Import an existing database

-You can provide an initial database .sql file in local/init-db which will get imported on first launch.
+You can provide an initial database .sql file in local/initial-db which will get imported on first run of the database container.

 #### PhpMyAdmin